-Canada; My country of my birth
+Canada; the country of my birth

-When you live and travel across the world the accent you speak seems to take on a new significance.
+When you live and travel across the world, the accent you speak seems to take on a new significance.
 It is often the subject of conversation when meeting someone for the first time.
 What is it about the way I say the words “house” or “about”?
-Apparently, it distinguishes me as originally being from Canada due to pronunciation idiosyncrasies?
+Apparently, it distinguishes me as originally being from Canada due to pronunciation idiosyncrasies.
 I hadn’t really noticed this until living in Australia and now Thailand.
-But I am often reminded of my accent these days?
+But I am often reminded of my accent these days.

 Slide11